 The Implementing Partner shall implement the EU Guarantee through Operations that conform to the respective Financial Products.

-The Implementing Partner shall apply its rules, policies and procedures, including its NCJ Policy and its AML-CFT Policy to address the requirements in respect of money laundering, terrorism financing, tax avoidance, tax fraud and tax evasion contained in Article 155(2)(a) of the Financial Regulation and to reflect the prohibition to enter into new or renewed operations with entities incorporated or established in jurisdictions listed under the relevant Union policy on non-cooperative jurisdictions or that are identified as high-risk third countries pursuant to Article 9(2) of Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, amending Regulation (EU) No 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC, as well as the possibility to derogate from this requirement when the action is physically implemented in one of those jurisdictions, contained in Article 155(2)(b) of the Financial Regulation.
+The Implementing Partner shall apply its rules, policies and procedures, including its NCJ Policy and its AML-CFT Policy to address the requirements in respect of money laundering, terrorism financing, tax avoidance, tax fraud and tax evasion contained in Article 158(2), first sub-paragraph, point (a) of the Financial Regulation and to reflect the prohibition to enter into new or renewed operations with entities incorporated or established in jurisdictions listed under the relevant Union policy on non-cooperative jurisdictions or that are identified as high-risk third countries pursuant to Article 9(2) of Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, amending Regulation (EU) No 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC, as may be amended, as well as the possibility to derogate from this requirement when the action is physically implemented in one of those jurisdictions, contained in Article 158(2), first sub-paragraph, point (b) of the Financial Regulation.

 The Implementing Partner shall apply its AML-CFT Policy to address the principles and standards set out in Union law on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing.
-In particular, to address the issue of beneficial ownership information mentioned in Article 155(3) of the Financial Regulation, the Implementing Partner shall make both direct funding or funding via Financial Intermediaries contingent upon the disclosure to the Implementing Partner or the Financial Intermediary respectively of beneficial ownership information in accordance with Directive (EU) 2015/849, or in case of a Final Recipient or Financial Intermediary, as applicable, that is not established in a Member State, in accordance with the principles and standards of Directive (EU) 2015/849.
+In particular, to address the issue of beneficial ownership information mentioned in Article 158(3) of the Financial Regulation, the Implementing Partner shall make both direct funding or funding via Financial Intermediaries contingent upon the disclosure to the Implementing Partner or the Financial Intermediary respectively of beneficial ownership information in accordance with Directive (EU) 2015/849, or in case of a Final Recipient or Financial Intermediary, as applicable, that is not established in a Member State, in accordance with the principles and standards of Directive (EU) 2015/849.
 For the avoidance of doubt, the Implementing Partner may for this purpose rely on a written representation or undertaking from Financial Intermediaries that they received the respective required beneficial ownership information.